rtkaratekid/sick-code-examples/c/modern_c/README.md

 5.23) Don't use octal or hexadecimal constants to express negative values.
 5.24) Use decimal constants to express negative values.
 5.25) Different literals can have the same value.
+5.26) The effective value of a decimal floting-point constant may be different from its literal value.
+5.27) Literals have value, type, and binary expressions.
+5.28) __I__ is reserved for the imaginary unit.
+5.29) Unary - and + have the type of their promoted argument.
+5.30) Avoid narrowing converstions.
+5.31) Don't use narrow types in arithmetic.
+5.32) Avoid operations with operands of different signedness.
+5.33) Use unsigned types whenever you can.
+5.34) Choose your arithmetic types such that implicit conversions are harmless.
+5.35) All variables should be initialized.
+5.36) Use designated initializers for all aggregate data types.
+5.37) ```{0}``` is a valid initializer for all object types that are not variable length arrays (VLA).
+5.38) All constants with a particular meaning must be named.
+5.39) All constants with different meanings must be distinguished.
+5.40) An object of ```const``` qualified type is read-only.
+5.41) String literals are read only.
+5.42) Enumeration constants have either an explicit or positional value.
+5.43) Enumeration constants are of type ```signed int```.
+5.44) An integer constant expression doesn't evaluate any object.
+5.45) Macro names are in all caps.
+5.46) A compound literal defines an object.
+5.47) Don't hide a terminating semi-colon inside a macro.
+5.48) Right-indent continuation markers for macros to the same column.
+~ Skipping the rest of chapter 5 for now because it's MEGA boring

+---